 I call these “furniture-buyers” because as with furniture a lot of effort is devoted to grain details of the solid woods used, precision book matching, precision internal bracing and so very carefully construction…… and mirror perfect finishes.
 Beautiful inlays begin to appear that don’t sound a bit better, but give the instrument a lot of GEE-WHIZ.

 Almost all of the better builders have some of these ukuleles at the top of their lines.
 There is no best because as they say “beauty is in the eyes of the beholder”

 ~Roy Cone from UkuleleWorld.com

-Getting into Hawaiian handmade solid wood ‘ukuleles like Kamaka, KoAloha, and Ko’olau.
+At the upper end of this bracket, you’re getting into Hawaiian handmade solid wood ‘ukuleles like Kamaka, KoAloha, and Ko’olau.
 Great, uncompromised sound and “soul.”
 As far as I’m concerned, this is sort of where the standard of the ʻukulele lives.
 Any of these ʻukuleles, baring a fluke inconsistency, will be a great workhorse for just about anybody.

 If you spend it they will build.
 For a hefty chunk you can get a customized ‘ukulele built just for you by a luthier or one of the smaller “big” companies like Mya-Moe.

 […] custom builders are the “brain-trust” for making ever better looking, more assertive, delightful playing ukuleles.
 Custom builder do endless experiments seeking even tiny improvements….. results are often just a pile of sawdust.
 An “Eureka” is hard to come-by.